gfngfn/Sesterl/README.md

 ## Future Work

-* Support record expressions.
-  - Here, records will probably be made polymorphic based on the same type system as SML\# has \[Ohori 1995\].
-  - Records in Sesterl does NOT need to compile to Erlang’s record.
-If needed, you can write FFI that associates records in Sesterl and ones in Erlang.
 * Support GADTs.
   - This is mainly for typing `gen_server` callbacks as to synchronous messages.
   - The formalization of such a type system and a type inference algorithm will probably be based on *choice types* \[Chen & Erwig 2016\].